DaveInDev/Binbinhfr-Scripts/README.md

 # BinbinHfr Reaper's Scripts Repository

 To install these scripts, you need to have ReaPack installed first.
-Get it here for your platform/OS :
+Get it for your platform/OS here :

 https://reapack.com/

-Then, import my repository into your Reapack :
+Then, import my repository into your Reapack, copying this link :

 https://raw.githubusercontent.com/DaveInDev/Binbinhfr-Scripts/master/index.xml

-This link explains how to do it :
+This page explains how to do it :

 https://reapack.com/user-guide#import-repositories

 Then search for "binbinhfr" in the package list, and install the scripts you need.
-They will appear in your action's list.
+They will appear in your action's list in Reaper.

 Available scripts :
 - bbh_lyricator : import and display smootly scrollable lyrics in a dedicated window